 FMFC staff engages the marketplace through active participation in local and state events making contacts and interacting with others in the industry to provide knowledge and information.
 Staff has been encouraged to speak to groups ranging from Ag Youth Organizations to Farm Bureau Young Farmers and Ranchers to industry ag roundtables.
-When available, we also attend and participate in numerous local conference such as the California Certified Organic Farms (CCOF), National Small Farm Resource and Organic Fertilizer Association of California, the National Hmong American Farmers Conference, and the Latino Conference to gain greater insight and understand possible opportunities to meet market demand with alternative food marketing groups.
+When available, we also attend and participate in numerous local conferences such as the California Certified Organic Farms (CCOF), California Small Farm Conference Common Threads, along with USDA's Business of Farming Conference to gain greater insight and understand possible opportunities to meet market demand with alternative food marketing groups.
 We utilize these opportunities to educate and create greater awareness for the Farm Credit System.
-To assist in our efforts in this area, we also have the following partnership in place:

-Valley Small Business Development Corporation (VSBDC) is a nonprofit, public benefit, small business development corporation and has been in existence since 1981.
+To assist with our efforts in this area, we formed a partnership with the Valley Small Business Development Corporation (VSBDC).
+The Valley Small Business Development Corporation (VSBDC) is a nonprofit, public benefit, small business development corporation and has been in existence since 1981.
 Their mission is to provide small businesses and family farms with increased access to capital and is 100% focused on agriculture in the central valley, including FMFC's full loan service area.
 Their staff include many experienced lenders, including several that are performing outreach in YBS and alternative food production areas.
-VSBDC continually conducts, co-sponsors, and participates in workshops and events that benefit growers as well as Ag-related and rural businesses.
+VSBDC continually conducts, cosponsors, and participates in workshops and events that benefit growers as well as Ag-related and rural businesses.
 In partnership with CoBank, Golden State Farm Credit, and Farm Credit West, FMFC allocated funds to support the establishment of the Center for Agriculture, Dairy, and Rural Development by VSBDC.
 The project included funds for a mobile resource that is utilized to create a regional presence that provides support to our rural communities in the valley whether through access to loans to finance small farming operations, or local and personal access to people that can provide insight regarding how to complete a budget or undertake a process to apply for a loan.